mturk/svcbatch/README.md

   The home directory is the location from where all relative path parameters will be resolved.

-  If not specified, the home directory is set to the working directory defined using **-w** option.

-  If neither are defined, both home and work directories will be set to the path of the batch file if it was defined as an absolute path.
-Otherwise the directory of the svcbatch.exe will be used as both home and working directory.
+  If not specified, the home directory will set to the path of the batch file if it was defined as an absolute path.
+Otherwise the directory of the svcbatch.exe will be used as home directory.

   In case the **path** is relative, it will be resolved either to the directory of the batch file, if it was